k2-smsn/next-events/README.md

 - Update `NEXT_PUBLIC_SITE_URL` to your production domain.
 - Point your PayMongo webhook at `https://<your-production-domain>/api/webhooks/paymongo`.
 - Switch PayMongo keys from test mode to live mode once you're ready to accept real payments.
+- For a demo deployment, use the Vercel URL as the production URL, keep PayMongo in test mode, and use the demo credentials above.
+- Do not use `admin@demo.com` / `admin123` for a real deployment.
+Create a private admin account with a strong password instead.

 ## Database Schema